Niels-NTG/gdmc_http_interface/README.md

 For testing and experimentation we recommend an API testing tool such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) or a command line tool such as `cURL` or `wget`.

-When you want to build your own settlement generator or some other application, we recommend the [GDPC](https://github.com/avdstaaij/gdpc) Python library, which is purpose-built by the GDMC community to work with this mod.
+When you want to build your own settlement generator or some other application, we recommend using the [GDPC](https://github.com/avdstaaij/gdpc) Python library, which is purpose-built by the GDMC community to work with this mod.
 But any programming or scripting language that supports communication over HTTP (which includes most of them, be it either built-in or via an easy-to-use library) will work.

 ### HTTP Endpoints